L a S c a l a I t a l i a n G r e y h o u n d s: W h o A r e W e ?

 Originally neither my husband nor I had any intention of showing or breeding, but the person from whom we bought our first IG convinced us to try it, and one thing led to another.
 As a photographer and freelance writer, I am usually a keen observer and tend to pursue my interests with a natural curiosity.
 A deep love for dogs in general developed into a permanent love affair with the IG and its idiosyncrasies as well as its affectionate nature, beauty and adaptability.
 In spite of the limited breeding program necessary to someone whose dogs are all house pets, we have bred more than 70 champions, most of them finished from the Bred by Exhibitor class.
 I have also shown occasionally in obedience.
 Dating back to the days when there was almost no reliable information available on this breed and having to learn much of it "the hard way" I am very happy to see new forms of communication, like the Internet, making it much easier for newcomers to get a good start.

-I currently live in Murrieta, California with my husband, Don, eight Italian Greyhounds, an Eclectus parrot and a Sulcata tortoise.
+I currently live in Murrieta, California with my husband, Don, eight Italian Greyhounds, and an Eclectus parrot.